manojchrsya/cheat-sheet/snippets/02-create-custom-commands.md

 // add below entry in file
 restart-project = "cd ~/project-path && sudo docker-compose stop && sudo docker-compose up -d"

+// some useful stuff you can achive like loggin in remote server staging = "sudo ssh -i ~/mysecreatfile.pem -p 9670 ubuntu@12.12.12.12"

+// you can create `function` as an alias
+// suppose we have to checkout existing branch in project ckout() { git checkout $1; }

 //  after save and exit from file source ~/.zshrc // to make an effect new created alias

+// to call alias function
+ckout master
 ```

 now we just have to execute `restart-project` in terminal.